Cyberwatch/cyberwatch_api_powershell/README.md

-# Cyberwatch Api Powershell Client
+# \[DEPRECATED\] Cyberwatch Api Powershell Client

+## New API method

+This module has been deprecated.
+Please consider using [the PowerShell Invoke-WebRequest cmdlet](https://docs.cyberwatch.fr/en/9_API_documentation/powerShell_snippets.html).

+Please contact Cyberwatch support if you need help to migrate your existing scripts to the new client.

 ## Prerequisites